 Allium fistulosum (65 days) Open-pollinated.
 Also known as Nebuka, a perennial non-bulbing bunching onion.
-If overwintered in the ground, develops clumps of scallions in the spring that can be harvested or divided and replanted.
+Once your overwintered scallions develop seed stalks, cut the whole patch back to about 2" above the soil—they will re-grow tender scallions from the roots.
 A welcome treat in April, one of the first fresh foods.
 Heirloom from Japan originated in the 1880s.
-Resists PR and smut. ④
+Resists PR and smut.
+Cold-hardy④

 2439 Evergreen Hardy White